Sport-hub254/Dev_Setup-Setup-Development-Environment-Assignment-Setting-Up-Your-Developer-Environment/README.md

 # Dev_Setup-Setup-Development-Environment-Assignment-Setting-Up-Your-Developer-Environment
 SE Assignment 2
 Being new to programming classes, it took time to grasp all the information.
 It was very challenging.
-I am determined to keep learn and perfect what we have been taught I relied on different information sources other than our tutors
+I am determined to keep learning and perfect what we have been taught I relied on different information sources other than our tutors